Dominica’s Terrain

 Conservation and Sustainable Tourism

-Due to the rugged and ecologically sensitive nature of its terrain, Dominica has prioritized conservation and sustainable tourism practices.
+Due to its terrain’s rugged and ecologically sensitive nature, Dominica has prioritized conservation and sustainable tourism practices.
 Organizations like the Dominica Marine Association and Nature Enhancement Team (NET), as well as government initiatives, focus on protecting natural resources and mitigating the environmental impact of tourism.
-Sustainable practices are enforced within protected areas like Morne Trois Pitons National Park and the Soufriere Scotts Head Marine Reserve to ensure that tourist activities such as hiking, snorkeling, and diving are conducted responsibly.
+Sustainable practices are enforced within protected areas like national parks and the Soufriere Scotts Head Marine Reserve to ensure that tourist activities such as hiking, snorkelling, and diving are conducted responsibly.
 Conservation efforts also address challenges posed by erosion and deforestation, with reforestation projects aiming to preserve the island’s lush landscapes and diverse ecosystems.

 Sustaining Dominica’s Unique Terrain